Up to 60% off sofas & mattresses — limited‑time deals.

 Where it falls short:

-• Shallow seat depth limits true lounging comfort
+• Shallow depth limits true lounging comfort; compare it with pull-out couch vs futon expectations

-• Better for short rests than long sleep
+• Better for short rests than nightly sleep without extra cushioning

 Pros & Cons